jhaip/programmable-space/README.md

 Most research so far has used the idea that computer programs have a 1-1 mapping with physical objects.
 Physical objects have the source code written/printed on them so people in the room can understand what the code is/does.
 There is no use of traditional GUI computer interface: everything is remade in the room.

+[Click here to see an example of a minimal programmable space](https://haiperspace.com/writing/20-02-11-rfid-cards/) that uses RFID cards as the physical representation of programs.

 The programmable space is the combination of two parts: